wix-incubator/DetoxInstruments/README.md

 For detailed information on the recording document, see [The Recording Document](Documentation/RecordingDocument.md).

-For detailed information on the preferences, see [General Preferences](Documentation/Preferences_General.md)
+For detailed information on the application preferences, see [Preferences](Documentation/Preferences.md)

 ### Instruments